General GRE FAQ

 Can I choose which GRE scores to send?
 Yes - the GRE now allows you to pick which test date's scores you'd like to send to schools.
 However, this option is only available after you leave the testing center and it costs $27 per school.
 At the test, once you see your unofficial scores, you can send scores to up to four schools for free, BUT you only have the choice between sending the scores from that day and sending ALL your scores from the past 5 years.

 When do I select which schools to send my scores to?
 After the test, once you see your unofficial scores on the screen, you can then select up to four schools to send the scores to for free.
+The software allows you to search for a school at that time.
 After that, you'll have to pay $27 for each score report - but this method adds the option of selecting which test date's scores you want to send.

 Do schools see how many times I've taken the GRE?
 No, unless you choose the option of sending all scores.